November 4, 2021

 The continuing pressure on pipelines, climate change, and the recent elections reinforces that change is a constant in our industry.

 Why hydrogen?
-It's an energy-dense fuel that when burned produces only water and can be transported in existing natural gas channels.
+It's an energy-dense fuel that when burned produces only water and can be transported in existing natural gas infrastructure.

-Why carbon capture and storage?
-Instead of atmospheric emissions of burning hydrocarbons, capturing carbon dioxide and sequestering in underground formations eliminates climate change concerns.
+Why carbon capture and sequestration?
+Post treatment of hydrocarbon combustion can capture carbon dioxide allowing for sequestration in underground formations, eliminating climate change concerns.

 Nicholas Stork, CEO, Archaea Energy